 Natural History Resources For Everyone

-We have thousands of preserved plants, insects, and birds that are available to the public during our Open Lab hours of Wednesdays, from 1-5pm, and by appointment.
+We have thousands of preserved plants, insects, and birds that are available to the public.
 In our lab, you will have access to our specimens for identification, comparison and art, as well as natural history literature, field guides, microscopes, and knowledgeable staff.

-Our small herbarium (NHI) has nearly 9,000 plant specimens that are a comprehensive representation of what you will find in Yavapai County and neighboring regions.
-The bulk of our specimens are from the Yavapai College Herbarium that was transferred to the NHI in 2014.
+Our small herbarium has over 9,000 plant specimens that are a comprehensive representation of what you will find in Yavapai County and neighboring regions.

 You can search our herbarium anytime online through the Southwest herbarium portal SEINet.
 It is like Google for plants!